The question: How Hard is it to Source Product from China?

 Below are 7 Tips you can use when sourcing product:

-That’s right, if you want to be smart about it, don’t do the dumb things other sellers do
+If you want to be smart about it, don’t do the dumb things other sellers do

 Here are the ways that people are dumb about it (the list is by no means complete):